This is the fifth and final part of the Getting Started Guide.

 Linking authors to posts

 As mentioned earlier, you can reference an author by providing the slug of the filename of the author profile.
-You should supply this slug as the value to the key author.
+You should supply this slug as the value to the key author

-For example, setting author: "eggie-shellvetica" will generate an author card using data found in my_authors/eggie shellvetica.md.
+will generate an author card using data found in my_authors/eggie shellvetica.md

-You can also list multiple authors on each post by separating author "slugs" with commas (e.g. author: "eggie-shellvetica, byline-beakster").
+You can also list multiple authors on each post by separating author "slugs" with commas (e.g. author: "eggie-shellvetica, byline-beakster"

 Categories

-The folder my_categories and its files are optional.
+and its files are optional.

 When you reference a category in a post file, Eggspress will automatically generate a category page that displays all posts belonging to that category.

-You should, however, create files in my_categories for categories where you wish to:
+You should, however, create files in my_categories

-• Specify name and subheading text
+- Specify name and subheading text

-• Define a custom sidebar that appears on a category page
+- Define a custom sidebar that appears on a category page

-On Eggspress Docs, we define a sidebar that appears when you visit the category page for getting-started.
-We also specify that posts be sorted by weight (rather than by date).
-This sorts posts found in this category by the weight values we assigned to each post.
+On Eggspress Docs, we define a sidebar that appears when you visit the category page for getting-started

 By doing this, posts always show up in their correct order.